codesilva/codesilva.github.io/_drafts/2026-01-08-tailwind-e-o-efeito-llm-nos-docs.md

 It can even synthesize information from multiple sources, making it easier for developers to find what they need without sifting through pages of documentation.

-#### What is has to do with Tailwind PLUS?
+#### What does this have to do with Tailwind PLUS?

 The way tailwind works is by providing class names that you can use to style your HTML elements.
-Even though it's close to CSS, it has some differces that require some repetition on the documentation.
+Even though it's close to CSS, it has some differences that require some repetition on the documentation.

 In my first experience with Tailwind, I found myself googling a lot for things like "flex tailwind" or "grid tailwind" to find the right classes to use.

 And you need to, because even though most classes are pretty intuitive, there are many edge cases.

 [font style image]

 <small>not-italic === font-style: normal</small>

-They flow people go to reach Tailwind PLUS is from this traffic:
+The flow people go to reach Tailwind PLUS is from this traffic:

 User -> Google Search -> Tailwind Documentation -> Tailwind PLUS